phetsims/gas-properties/doc/model.md

 * Kinetic Energy: KE = (3/2)kT = (1/2)m|v|<sup>2</sup>
 * Particle Speed: |v| = sqrt( 3kT/m ) = sqrt( 2KE/m )

+## Time

+Model time units are in ps.

+In the _Ideal_, _Explore_, and _Energy_ screens, 1 ps = 0.4 seconds of real time.

+In the _Diffusion_ screen, the time control radio buttons control time as follows:
+* Normal: 1 ps = 0.4 seconds of real time.
+* Slow: 1 ps = ~3.33 second of real time.

 ## Particle System

 Particles represent gas molecules.
 They are rigid bodies that have mass, radius, location, and velocity.